 This experiment is another race to see which will melt first.
 Take two identical ice cubes and place them in separate containers or trays.
 Leave one of the ice cubes exposed as normal.
-Wrap a small piece of newspaper around the other ice cube and secure with rubber bands or with tape.
+Wrap a small piece of newspaper around the other ice cube and secure it with rubber bands or with tape.

 The one wrapped in newspaper will take longer to melt because the newspaper insulates the ice.
 The experiment can also be done to test how well aluminum foil, napkins, or other items insulate.

 Even More Ice Experiments and Fun Ice Ideas!

 Kids will learn about the properties of water and ice in a cool way.
 These activities and experiments are great to do on hot summer days or during the cold winter months.
 Grab an ice tray and chill out with these experiments.

 Newly fallen snow can be not only beautiful to look at, but a delicious treat as well.
 Ice cream can be made from snow using a few simple ingredients.
 Whip up some snow ice cream to pass the time and fill your belly.

 Anna Marie Bowman from Florida on January 06, 2014: